ChartsCSS/ChartsCSS.org/src/docs/installation.md

 ## Package Manager

-If you are developing a Node.js powered application, you can pull **Charts.css** source files using your favorite package manager.
+If you are developing a Node.js powered application, pull **Charts.css** source files using your favorite package manager.

 Install using [npm](https://www.npmjs.com/package/charts.css):